bchadfield/csw-website/help/live-content.markdown

 the Live stage can also be used to show the content is complete and in use.

-Only admin and assigned editors are able to manually move ready content to Live.
+Only admins can manually move ready content to Live.

 The following export options are available to content in the Ready
 stage: